golang/proposal/design/draft-workspace.md

 lead to confusion because while the dependency versions will be consistent, the dependencies between the workspace modules will still need to be updated separately.

+### Listing the module versions in the workspace

+While modules have a single file listing all their root dependencies, the set of workspaces' root dependencies is split among many files, and the same is true of the set of replaces.
+It may be helpful to add a command to list the effective set of root dependencies and replaces and which go.mod file each of them comes from.